Particular/docs.particular.net/transports/azure-service-bus/legacy/brokered-message-creation.md

 ### Message type detection

-The native message must allow NServiceBus to [detect message type either via headers or message payload](/nservicebus/messaging/message-type-detection.md).
+The native message must allow NServiceBus to [detect the message type either via the headers or the message payload](/nservicebus/messaging/message-type-detection.md).